-Max Sevillia joined ADL as the Vice President of Government Relations, Advocacy, and Community Engagement (GRACE) in 2019.
-Based in our Washington, D.C. office, Max leads all ADL’s federal relations, including engagement on Capital Hill and with the Executive Branch.
-In addition, he oversees the agency’s state and local advocacy, as well as its intergroup and interfaith efforts, working with various advocacy organizations and interest groups to build stronger relations.
+As Vice President of Government Relations, Advocacy, and Community Engagement (GRACE), Max Sevillia leads ADL’s federal relations, including engagement on Capitol Hill and with the Executive Branch.
+He also oversees the agency’s state and local advocacy, as well as its intergroup and interfaith efforts, working with various advocacy organizations and interest groups to build stronger relations.

 Max earned his B.A. from Florida International University (FIU) and his J.D. from Georgetown University Law Center.